stephenwhittle/clipp/README.md

  - a required parameter has to match at least one command line argument
  - a repeatable parameter can match any number of arguments
  - non-positional (=non-blocking) parameters can match arguments in any order
- - a positional (blocking) parameter defines a "stop point", i.e., until it matches all parameters following it are not allowed to match; once it matched, all parameters preceding it (wihtin the current group) will become unreachable
+ - a positional (blocking) parameter defines a "stop point", i.e., until it matches all parameters following it are not allowed to match; once it matched, all parameters preceding it (within the current group) will become unreachable

 ##### [Flags + Values](#options-with-values)
 If you want parameters to be matched in sequence, you can tie them together using either ```operator &``` or the grouping function ```in_sequence```: